processone/docs.ejabberd.im/content/developer/extending-ejabberd/architecture.md

 replaced to build a custom solution tailored to your needs.

 ejabberd support a core concept of XMPP: Federation.
-Federation is a mechanism allowing different independing XMPP servers and clusters to communicate with each other.
+Federation is a mechanism allowing different independent XMPP servers and clusters to communicate with each other.

 Here is a high level diagram of ejabberd internal architecture: